AllMightySauron/homebride-solaxcloud-api/README.md

 # Automation

-Automation can be achieved with the help of the virtual "Update" motion sensor that was specifically tailored for this effect.
+Automation can be achieved with the help of the virtual **Update** motion sensor that was specifically tailored for this effect.
 This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (according to what is defined on the `pollingFrequency` configuration setting).

 ![motion](images/plugin-accessories-eve.png)